Tsuki325/data-assimilation-turbulence-model/README.md

 [3] The HISA solver is a C++ based tool for computing compressible transonic and supersonic flow (https://hisa.gitlab.io/#).
 In this work, this solver is complined based on *OpenFoam v2012* coupled with ANN enhanced turbulence heat flux and Reynolds stress.

+[4] Compile the compressible turbulence model by run *wmake* in the compressible directory.

 [4] Compile the feature extraction program *writeFieldsMLr4.C* by running *wmake*, which is used to extract NN inputs during the training process.

 **Models training:**